Notice of Privacy Practices

 - Uses and Disclosures of Your Highly Confidential Information.
 Federal and state law requires special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including any portion of your PHI that is: (1) kept in psychotherapy notes; (2) about mental health and developmental disabilities services; (3) about alcohol and drug abuse prevention, Treatment and referral; (4) about HIV/AIDS testing, diagnosis or Treatment; (5) about sexually transmitted disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about sexual assault; or (9) Invitro Fertilization (IVF).
 For any of the foregoing, we must obtain your written authorization for any use or disclosure, except to carry out certain treatment, payment, or health care operations.
 Before we share your Highly Confidential Information for a purpose other than those permitted by law, we must obtain your written authorization.

-5. Patient Rights
+IX.
+Patient Rights

 - You have the right to be informed of our privacy practices.
 Our practices related to protecting the privacy of your health information are described in our Notice of Privacy Practices (NOPP).
 The NOPP describes how we use your information to provide treatment to you, to obtain payment for that treatment and for our internal business operations.
 You will be given the opportunity to obtain a paper copy of the NOPP anytime you visit.
-When you first become our patient, we will ask you to sign an acknowledgement indicating that you have been given the opportunity to review and/or obtain a paper copy of our NOPP.
+When you first become our patient, we will obtain your acknowledgement indicating that you have been given the opportunity to review and/or obtain a paper copy of our NOPP.
 A current version of our NOPP can also be viewed on our website at nationwidechildrens.org.

 - Right to a Personal Representative.
-You may identify persons to us who may serve as your authorized personal representative, such as a court-appointed guardian, a properly executed and specific power-of-attorney granting such authority, a Durable Power of Attorney for Health Care if it allows such person to act when you are able to communicate on your own, or other method recognized by applicable law.
+You may identify persons to us who may serve as your authorized personal representative, such as a court-appointed guardian, a properly executed and specific power-of-attorney granting such authority, a Durable Power of Attorney for Health Care if it allows such person to act when you are unable to communicate on your own, or other method recognized by applicable law.
 We may, however, reject a representative if, in our professional judgment, we determine that it is not in your best interest.

 - You have the right to request access to your health information.